 That’s where most of the similarity ends, despite the family ties.
 To start, with the exception of specially bred dwarf varieties, sunflowers grow taller than black-eyed Susans, reaching an average height of six feet.

 The leaves of black-eyed Susan are concentrated at the bottom of the plant, creating a bushy structure that the flower stems grow out of.

 For single stem sunflowers, one central stalk grows up with leaves every so often up the stem.
 Branching sunflowers have one main stalk, and many side stems with leaves scattered throughout.

 The center of a sunflower is a flat disk, while the center of a black-eyed Susan is a round button, though both centers are usually dark brown.
 Some varieties of each plant have green-hued centers as the result of plant breeding.

 All but one type of sunflower are true annuals, meaning they grow for only one season.
 Seeds must be replanted for each new season, whereas black-eyed Susan is either biennial or perennial and return more than once.

-I think it’s safe to say that even though black eyes Susans and sunflowers are related, they’re more like distant cousins than siblings.
+I think it’s safe to say that even though black-eyed Susans and sunflowers are related, they’re more like distant cousins than siblings.